 Extra services compensation shall be based on expanded duties and responsibilities, time demands and expertise and shall be paid only upon documentation of services rendered.

+A District may provide monetary compensation, in addition to that provided through the single salary schedule, to all classroom teachers employed in a school that is identified by the Kentucky Department of Education as being in targeted or comprehensive support and improvement status.

 The substitute salary schedule shall be a per diem schedule based on rank and experience but may be lower than the rate of pay for regular full-time teachers.
 Checks shall be issued on paydates designated in the salary schedule.

 Salary for Personnel Who Resign